Have you ever read through the EULA (End user licence agreement) when it comes to SAM Broadcaster?

 Most people haven’t even bothered to read it.

-That is a lot of money for a radio station owner to part with & there is no way that SAM Broadcaster is worth that much money.
+That is a lot of money for a radio station owner to part with and there is no way that SAM Broadcaster Studio is worth that amount of money.

-Mind terrestrial stations tend to use software that costs thousands not some overpriced hobby software.
+Mind we guess that terrestrial stations tend to use software that costs thousands of $$$ not some overpriced hobby software.

 Even as a normal user It would appear you can’t do much with a copy SAM Broadcaster Pro.

 God forbid you should want to run more than 2 online stations at a time.
 Spacial Audio don’t like you doing that either!

 If you want to run more than one station you will be asked to stump up money for separate licences, Running 3 stations with SAM would cost $897